acquahsamuel/cms-node.js/README.md

-# pentagon-csm
+# pentagon-cms

-pentagon-csm is a content management application which helps bloggers and developers upload and publish thier blogs.
+pentagon-cms is a content management application which helps bloggers and developers upload and publish thier blogs.

 ## Screenshot
 <img src="/public/ui-readme/img-3.png">